peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         System.IComparable,
         System.IEquatable

 Represents an arbitrary-precision decimal floating-point number.
 Consists of an integer mantissa and an integer exponent, both arbitrary-precision.
-The value of the number equals mantissa * 10^exponent.
-The mantissa is the value of the digits that make up a number, ignoring the decimal point and exponent.
+The value of the number equals mantissa * 10^exponent.The mantissa is the value of the digits that make up a number, ignoring the decimal point and exponent.
 For example, in the number 2356.78, the mantissa is 235678.
 The exponent is where the "floating" decimal point of the number is located.
-A positive exponent means "move it to the right", and a negative exponent means "move it to the left."
-In the example 2,356.78, the exponent is -2, since it has 2 decimal places and the decimal point is "moved to the left by 2."
+A positive exponent means "move it to the right" , and a negative exponent means "move it to the left."
+In the example 2, 356.78, the exponent is -2, since it has 2 decimal places and the decimal point is "moved to the left by 2."
 Therefore, in the ExtendedDecimal representation, this number would be stored as 235678 * 10^-2.

 The mantissa and exponent format preserves trailing zeros in the number's value.
 This may give rise to multiple ways to store the same value.
 For example, 1.00 and 1 would be stored differently, even though they have the same value.
 In the first case, 100 * 10^-2 (100 with decimal point moved left by 2), and in the second case, 1 * 10^0 (1 with decimal point moved 0).

 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.
 Negative zerois generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero.
 Infinityis generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.
 Not-a-numberis generally used to signal errors.

 This class implements the General Decimal Arithmetic Specification version 1.70: `http://speleotrove.com/decimal/decarith.html`

 Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.